 Calling all specialists: niche graduate roles

 Government Legal Profession (GLP) has one client: the government of the day.
 It employs both solicitors and barristers along with other legal professionals, all of whom are involved in providing advice to government departments, including the Cabinet Office, the Home Office, the Ministry of Defence, HM Treasury and the Department for Transport.
 Its lawyers help to prepare proposals for new laws, advise the government on commercial matters such as contracts and provide the government's litigation and employment law services.
+It offers a legal trainee scheme for those with a 2.2 degree.

 More ways into a graduate job in public administration and government

 There are plenty of options open to you if you're committed to a government career but don't want to apply to a graduate scheme.
-Graduate-level jobs are advertised on the Civil Service jobs website, and if you're successful, you'll get the benefits of a public service career – rewarding work, the chance to work with a diverse group of people and many opportunities to learn – without needing to move around or undertake placements.
+Graduate-level jobs are advertised on the Civil Service jobs website and, if you're successful, you'll get the benefits of a public service career – rewarding work, the chance to work with a diverse group of people and many opportunities to learn – without needing to move around or undertake placements.